On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

 \begin{remark} For each natural number $k$ the polynomials

 of degree $2k+1$ and $2k+2$, respectively, are hyperbolic.
-Indeed, It is proved in \cite{mgua} that any homogeneous polynomial of degree $D\geq 2$ having $D$ real linear factors that are distinct up to nonzero constant factors, is hyperbolic.
-Moreover, by expression (\ref{index-gam-ceros}), the index of $\gamma_{P_{2k+j}}$ is $2-2k-j$ for $j\in \{1,2\}$. \end{remark}
+Indeed, It is proved in \cite{mgua} that any homogeneous polynomial of degree $D\geq 2$ having $D$ non-proportional real linear factors, is hyperbolic.
+Moreover, by expression (\ref{index-gam-ceros}), the index of $\gamma_{R_{2k+j}}$ is $2-2k-j$ for $j\in \{1,2\}$.
+The arguments used in \cite{mgua} to prove this property are the same as those developed in \cite{AOR} for generic nonhomogeneous polynomials. \end{remark}

 \begin{theorem} Let $n \in \N$ be a fixed number.
 For each $k\in \N$, the homogeneous polynomials